-BBMP Elections: Congress plays Lingayat card, Union Ministers to remain absent
+BBMP Elections: Polling underway, corporators engage in war of words

 Congress MLA Byrathi Basavaraj exuded confidence that Congress candidate will easily win BBMP mayor polls.
 He also accused BJP leaders of trying to lure independent corporators by offering money.

 BJP fielded Padmanabhanagar ward corporator Shobha Anjanappa in the Mayoral election and Pratibha Dhanraj as deputy mayor candidate.
-Shobha is first-time corporator and belongs to Vokkaliga community.
+Shobha is a first-time corporator and belongs to Vokkaliga community.

 Also Read | Bengaluru rains: Bellandur lake resembles a giant pool of foam yet again

 According to reports, Union Ministers Ananth Kumar and Nirmala Sitharaman to remain absent.
-Ananth Kumar is out of country and Nirmala Sitharaman is said to be busy with Prime Minister Narendra Modi's programme.
+Ananth Kumar is out of the country and Nirmala Sitharaman is said to be busy with Prime Minister Narendra Modi's programme.

 BBMP has been ruled by Congress-JDS coalition for the last three years and the outgoing mayor Sampath Raj belongs to the Congress party.
 Thursday was Sampath Raj's last day as a mayor.